MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/editions-comparison.md

 3. When installed as Server with Desktop Experience

-4. Not supported in Azure

-5. Only when using Windows Server Annual Channel for Containers
+4. Only when using Windows Server Annual Channel for Containers

 ::: zone-end